35percent/heygate-regeneration/_steps/netloss.md

 date: 1997-06-03 00:00:00 -0700
 ---

 Southwark has since seen a net loss of nearly 15,000 council homes.
-We chart Southwark's estate demolitions and how its estate regeneration policies have helped lead to this decline.
+We chart the estate demolitions and how its regeneration policies have helped lead to this decline.

 ![](http://35percent.org/img/clearanceschart.png)